 Temperature: 38 to 40 F, 2.2 to 4.4 C Relative humidity: 90-95% Mist: no Typical shelf life: 2 to 3 weeks Susceptible to chilling injury.
 Damage sometimes is not apparent until the produce is returned to a higher temperature.
 Vent to avoid carbon dioxide buildup and to encourage a uniform storage environment.
 Do not pack on ice.
 Poorly colored fruit can pick up better coloring if held for a few weeks at 45 to 50 F, 7.2 to 10 C. However, sudden temperature increases can cause water condensation within packages.

-- Asian consumers are more likely than other ethnic groups to purchase cranberries.
+- Asian consumers are the most likely ethnic group to purchase cranberries.